“Labor Omnia Vincit” McKay Law

 Q: What does it cost to hire McKay Law?

 A: Nothing upfront.
-No fee unless we recover.
+No recovery, no fee.

 Q: How do I prove emotional injury is real?